joomlaworks/docs.joomlaworks.net/pages/socialconnect/facebook.md

 ![Status: Live](images/socialconnect/6.png)

+#### Final Notes

+Use the "App ID" and "App Secret" in SocialConnect's settings, in the "Social Login Settings" to enable Facebook login integration.

+For auto-posting to Facebook, make sure the related option is set to "Enabled" in the "Social Auto Post Settings" section.

+This requires that you have authorized your Facebook application to post content on your behalf.
+If not, simply click on the "Authorize" linkand follow the steps as guided by Facebook.
+Once you complete the process the authorization pop up window will close and you will get a list of the available Facebook account and pages you can use with auto post.

+Note that in order to be able to authorize your Facebook application you need to already have setup a Facebook application in the "Social Login Settings".
+Additionally, make sure that you selected "Support my own business" under "Business Use", in the "Settings >> Basic" page of your app on Facebook.

 ### How to setup Facebook Comments

 If you wish to enable Facebook Comments on your site, you can simply re-use your "App ID" which you got when setting up your Facebook application before.

 The settings in detail: